muellerzr/fastinference/README.md

 # fastinference
-> A collection of inference modules for fastai2 including inference speedup and interpretability
+> A collection of inference modules for fastai including inference speedup and interpretability

 ## Install